tidyverse/tidyverse.org/content/articles/2018-08-processx-3.2.0.markdown

 `command` is a string (length 1 character vector), and `args` should be a character vector of arguments. `command` can be an absolute file name, a relative file name, or a command name.
 For the latter, the current `PATH` is used to find the command.
-E.g. these both work on Unix systems:
+For example these both work on Unix systems:

 ```r
 run("/bin/ls")